QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The General Pipeline

-It is worth emphasising that the mapping's output is a circuit whose connectivity is fixed by the sentence's syntax, while the choice of ansatz determines the number of parameters for each word's representation.
-Now, in principle it is of course known how many parameters $p$ are needed to fix the most general state on $q$ qubits, so why is this choice of ansatz important (independent from questions of overfitting and generalisation)?
+\ed{Now, in principle it is of course known how many parameters $p$ are needed to fix the most general state on $q$ qubits, so why does this choice of ansatz matter} (independent from questions of overfitting and generalisation)?
 There are two reasons, which are both of a practical nature.
 First, $p$ is exponential in $q$.
-So, even beyond the NISQ era, for the sort of dataset size and length of sentences one wishes to consider in NLP, a feasible number of parameters has to be achieved.
-Second, different quantum machines have different sets of `native' gates, and some gates are less prone to errors than others when implemented.
-Hence, on NISQ machines the choice of ansatz should be informed by the actual hardware to avoid unnecessary gate-depth after compilation and hence noise from mere re-parametrisation.
+So, even beyond the NISQ era, for the sort of dataset sizes and lengths of sentences one wishes to consider in NLP, a feasible number of parameters has to be achieved. \ed{This is to say, in practice one will rarely afford to work with a fully general parametrised quantum state that can `hit' any state in some multi-qubit state space for some choice of the parameters.} Second, different quantum machines have different sets of `native' gates, and some gates are less prone to errors than others when implemented.
+Hence, on NISQ machines the choice of ansatz should be informed by the actual hardware to be used, to avoid unnecessary gate-depth after compilation and hence noise from mere re-parametrisation.

-\textit{Step 5}: A quantum compiler translates the quantum circuit into machine specific instructions.
+\textit{Step 5 (Quantum Compiler):} A quantum compiler translates the quantum circuit into machine specific instructions.
 This includes expressing the circuit's quantum gates in terms of those actually physically available on that machine and `routing' the qubits to allow for the necessary interactions given the device's topology, as well as an optimisation to further reduce noise.

-Part of this step also is the necessary bookkeeping to do with post-selection (see Sec.~\ref{sec:Intro_QC}).
-The 0-effects in Fig.~\ref{fig:ExampleSent_QCircuit}, while crucial parts of the sentence's representation, are not deterministically implementable operations; as outcomes of measurements, they are obtained only with a certain probability.
-The circuit corresponding to Fig.~\ref{fig:ExampleSent_QCircuit} that can be implemented, is hence precisely that of Fig.~\ref{fig:Example_circuit} with the additional operation of measuring all 5 qubits at the end.
-All that one has to do is remember which qubits, after many runs of the quantum circuit (these runs giving \textit{shots}), have to be post-selected on the 0-outcome.
+\ed{\textit{Step 6 (Quantum Computer):} The quantum computer runs the circuit.} \ed{In order to see what this means more precisely, recall that the 0-effects in Fig.~\ref{fig:ExampleSent_QCircuit}, while crucial parts of the sentence's representation, are not deterministically implementable operations; as outcomes of measurements, they are obtained only with a certain probability.
+The circuit, which corresponds to that of Fig.~\ref{fig:ExampleSent_QCircuit}, but that can actually be implemented, is hence precisely that of Fig.~\ref{fig:Example_circuit} with the additional operation of measuring all 5 qubits at the end.}